-After the faucets, check all exposed pipes for evidence of leaks.
+After the faucets, check any exposed pipes for evidence of leaks.
 You can usually see visible pipes in the basement and under sinks.
 Extreme weather can cause pipes to freeze and sometimes crack so spring is the ideal time to make sure the winter weather didn’t cause any damage that would result in plumbing problems.

-- Remember your water heater maintenance
+- Don’t forget your water heater maintenance

 Your water heater takes good care of you so ensure you’re returning the favor.
-Remember that newer water heaters have more energy efficiency, so if yours is older than 15 years, it may be about time to purchase a new one to help make sure you don’t have that unexpected burst of cold water for a week.
+Remember that newer water heaters have more energy efficiency, so if yours is older than 15 years, it could be time to purchase a new one to help make sure you don’t have that unexpected burst of cold water for a week.
 Despite whether or not you plan on replacing your water heater, there are some things you can do to help keep it working properly.

 Make sure the temperature setting on the equipment is not set higher than 120°F. This will help reduce your energy usage (and help lower your bills) while also preventing scalding.
 As a safety precaution, you will want to move away any items from around the water heater.
-Your 12 month Plumbing PLUS Maintenance agreement includes a water heater maintenance; and it may even help your water heater perform more efficiently and avoid plumbing problems in the future.
+Your 12 month Plumbing PLUS Maintenance plan includes a water heater maintenance; and it could even help your water heater perform more efficiently and avoid plumbing problems in the future.

 These are just a few ways of how you could help get your plumbing springtime-ready, but if you are not comfortable completing any of these tasks, always feel free to call Jack Nelson Service Experts and we can come out and complete your seasonal plumbing maintenance and repair (or help prevent) any plumbing problems.